 Valencia is a very walkable city, so comfortable footwear is essential for exploring Valencia on foot.
 Choose walking shoes, sandals, or sneakers that you have already worn and broken in.
 Additionally, pack a hat, sunglasses, and sunscreen to protect yourself from the sun’s rays.

-All in all, you should pack clothes that keep you comfortable in warm weather while allowing you to enjoy the sights and attractions in Valencia.
+All in all, you should pack clothes that keep you comfortable in warm weather while allowing you to enjoy Valencia’s sights and attractions.